haquema/makers-javascript-fndamentals/contents/2-arrays.md

 ```

 1. Run the code yourself.
 What is the issue with `evenNumbers`?
 2. Can you spot the bug with this code?
+Make the fix so it runs as expected.